crazy4pi314/crazy4pi314.github.io/research/talks/index.md

 ---
 layout: page
-title: Selected Talks
+title: Selected Talks & Podcasts
 ---

-Here is some of the talks I have given, most I have made as webpages with [reveal.js](http://lab.hakim.se/reveal-js/#/).
+Here are some of the talks I have given, check out available recordings on this [YouTube playlist](https://www.youtube.com/playlist?list=PLA9uqQmuXqOArixbAYPE0ILJ9uBqZDWbC).

 ## 2020 ##